soda-research/vitrage/doc/source/contributor/vitrage-api.rst

 A dict of some potential details, copied from the Doctor SB API reference:

 - hostname: the hostname on which the event occurred.
 - source: the display name of reporter of this event.
-This is not limited to monitor, other entity can be specified such as ‘KVM’.
+This is not limited to monitor, other entity can be specified such as 'KVM'.
 - cause: description of the cause of this event which could be different from the type of this event.
 - severity: the severity of this event set by the monitor.
 - status: the status of target object in which error occurred.